azimuttapp/azimutt/demos/ecommerce/source_00_design.md

 # Analytics

 analytics.Events
-  id uuid unique=pk | UUIDv7 to be time ordered
+  id uuid unique="pk" | UUIDv7 to be time ordered
   name string index | in form of `$context__$object__$action` source event_source(website, app, admin, job) | the name of the system which emitted this event details json nullable | any additional info for the event